-A full-time undergraduate student is one enrolled in twelve or more semester hours of courses during a fall or spring semester or in six or more hours of courses during a summer term.
+A full-time undergraduate student is one enrolled in twelve or more semester hours of credit during a fall or spring semester or in six or more hours of credit during each summer term.

-A part-time undergraduate student is one enrolled in less than twelve hours of credit during a fall or spring semester or less than six hours during a summer term.
+A part-time undergraduate student is one enrolled in less than twelve hours of credit during a fall or spring semester or less than six hours during each summer term.